New Patient Info

 Information Form].

-How Do We Manage Your Child?
+How Do We Support Your Child?

 Children differ to adults physically, emotionally and physiologically and their treatment needs to be tailored to cater for these differences.
 Current research shows that by reducing the patient’s anxiety their pain threshold is increased.
 Dental care must be adapted for each individual child.